 Neutering

 We highly recommend neutering your cat unless you are considering breeding.
 Neutered male cats are more placid, get into less fights with other cats and do less spraying in the house.
 Female cats are amazingly fertile and unwanted kittens are a real possibility unless you have her neutered.
+Both sexes can be neutered from six months old.
+You leave them with us in the morning and collect them that evening.
+The procedure is performed under a general anaesthetic but is well tolerated and they recover very quickly.

 Letting Your Kitten Outside

-There are no hard and fast rules about this but many people wait until their kitten has been neutered and has a microchip before letting them out.
-It is wise to go out with them for the first few weeks, do it just before feeding time so you can feed him/her when you back in, as a reward and also a reminder of where home is!
+There are no hard and fast rules about this, but many people wait until their kitten has been neutered and has a microchip before letting them out.
+It is wise to go out with them for the first few weeks, do it just before feeding time so you can feed him/her when you back in, as a reward and a reminder of where home is!

 Nails